codawise-onyekachi/printf/README.md

 0x11.
 C - printf

 The printf project is a collaboration between Onyekachi Uzoma and Paul Akinleye,students of Software Engineering at ALX, were a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
-_printf() is a function that performs formatted output conversion and print data.
+_printf() is a function that performs formatted output conversion and print data.Where format contains the string that is printed.
-Where format contains the string that is printed.
 As _printf() is variadic function, it can receives n arguments that replace by n tags written inside the string.The format tags prototype is the following:
 %[flags][length]specifier
 If the program runs successfully, the return value is the amount of chars printed.

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life